wilcoxadvisors/CodeShare2/Instructions.md

 **Attachment Bug #7:** All major attachment issues are resolved.

 **Runtime Crashes** on the JE Detail page have been fixed.

+**Journal ID System Refactored:** Corrected the Journal ID generation to use the new, scalable format (JE-{clientId}-{entityId}-{MMDDYY}-{databaseId}).
+Fixed the UI to show a stable preview ID for new entries and the correct permanent ID for existing entries.

+**Data Persistence Failures:** Fixed a series of critical bugs preventing Accrual and Dimension Tag data from being correctly saved to the database and loaded back into the UI.

+**UI State & Navigation Bugs:** Resolved a major bug with unstable React keys that caused UI selections to not appear.
+Fixed a critical navigation bug that caused an infinite redirect loop when switching between clients/entities.

 ### 🔄 Unresolved Issues / Next Steps